The Engineering Virtual Classroom is a way for you to gain access to most of the Engineering software from a remote location. By

 The server name is

-When logging in, you may need to specify your username in the format of engr_dom\yourname.
+When logging in, you may need to specify your username in the format of engr_dom\yourname or, if you are off campus and

 Be advised some RDP clients do not work well or at all.
 Some examples would be the old RDP client supplied with the Mac version of Microsoft